TheOdinProject/curriculum/rails/active_record_queries.md

 ### Your Assignment

 1. Read the first 5 sections of the [Rails Guide on Active Record Querying](http://guides.rubyonrails.org/active_record_querying.html) for a more basic overview of query functions.
 Don't worry too much about batching and `#find_each`.
-2. Read chapter 18 of the [same Rails Guide](http://guides.rubyonrails.org/active_record_querying.html) for a brief look at using `exists?` `any?` and `many?`.
+2. Read section 18 of the [same Rails Guide](http://guides.rubyonrails.org/active_record_querying.html) for a brief look at using `exists?` `any?` and `many?`.
-2. Read chapters 6, 7, and 19 of the [same Rails Guide](http://guides.rubyonrails.org/active_record_querying.html) for an understanding of aggregate functions and the calculations you can run on them.
+2. Read sections 6, 7, and 19 of the [same Rails Guide](http://guides.rubyonrails.org/active_record_querying.html) for an understanding of aggregate functions and the calculations you can run on them.
-3. Skim chapters 8-11 of the [same Rails Guide](http://guides.rubyonrails.org/active_record_querying.html).
+3. Skim sections 8-11 of the [same Rails Guide](http://guides.rubyonrails.org/active_record_querying.html).
-4. Read chapter 12 of the [same Rails Guide](http://guides.rubyonrails.org/active_record_querying.html) to see how Rails lets you play with joining tables together.
+4. Read section 12 of the [same Rails Guide](http://guides.rubyonrails.org/active_record_querying.html) to see how Rails lets you play with joining tables together.
-5. Read chapter 16 of the [same Rails Guide](http://guides.rubyonrails.org/active_record_querying.html) for a quick look at the helpful `find_or_create_by` methods.
+5. Read section 16 of the [same Rails Guide](http://guides.rubyonrails.org/active_record_querying.html) for a quick look at the helpful `find_or_create_by` methods.

 ## N + 1 Queries and Eager Loading